Making a Complaint

-On receipt of a complaint from a Client, TPS’ personnel will immediately refer the matter to the Complaints Manager for consideration.
+On receipt of your complaint, TPS’ personnel will immediately refer the matter to the Complaints Manager for consideration.
 The Complaints Manager will obtain an initial briefing from the individual staff member who received the complaint in order to obtain a preliminary overview of the matter.
-Thereafter, investigation of the complaint and all related Client communications will be undertaken exclusively by the Complaints Manager and will entail the following steps:
+Thereafter, investigation of the complaint and all related communications with you will be undertaken exclusively by the Complaints Manager and will entail the following steps:

 i.
-Issuance of an initial letter of acknowledgement to the Client.
+Issuance of an initial letter of acknowledgement.
 This letter will be issued as soon as possible, but in any event, within 5 business days of receipt of the complaint by the Firm;

 ii.
-Conducting a diligent and impartial investigation of the complaint, taking into account all the evidence available and the particular circumstances of the complaint, and obtaining additional information as necessary;
+Conducting a diligent and impartial investigation of the complaint, taking into account all the evidence available, the particular circumstances of the complaint, and obtaining additional information as necessary;

 iii.
 Making a fair, consistent and prompt assessment of: